Office of Research and Grant Support

-May 2008.
-ORGS held a workshop on developing a strong concept paper, which is perhaps the single most important tool used for acquiring funding.
-Attendees came with an idea for a project and worked with one another to start developing it into a two page paper for future funding opportunities.
+In May of 2008, the ORGS held a workshop on developing a strong concept paper, which is perhaps the single most important tool used for acquiring funding.
+Attendees came with an idea for a project and worked with one another to begin developing the idea into a two-page paper for future funding opportunities.
 If you missed out or would like one-on-one assistance with developing your own concept paper, feel free to contact us for assistance.

 Community of Science (CoS) Workshop, Spring 2008

 April 2008.
 ORGS invited Bob Buckley and Carolynn Julien from Research Administration to Brookdale to demonstrate the Community of Science website, a useful tool to search for funding opportunities.
-ORGS is working on a video tutorial on using CoS for those who could not attend.
+For those who could not attend The ORGS is working on a video tutorial on using CoS.

-From any CUNY campus computer, you can search COS Funding Opportunities without logging in.
+From any CUNY campus computer, you can search COS Funding Opportunities.

 Visit CoS Website for RF CUNY

-On April 16, 2008, ORGS hosted its second annual research conference in the health professions, showcasing faculty and student work from departments in the School of Health Sciences and the School of Nursing.
+On April 16, 2008, the ORGS hosted its Second Annual Research Conference in the Health Professions, showcasing faculty and student work from departments in the School of Health Sciences and the School of Nursing.

 View photos and the 2008 Abstract Book